hashicorp/vscode-terraform/README.md

 For Terraform Stacks constructs like component and resource, blocks and attributes are auto completed both at the root of the document and inside other blocks.
 This also works for Terraform Stack components that are installed in the workspace, attributes and other constructs are autocompleted.

+For Terraform Search files, the extension provides auto-completion for search specific blocks and attributes, helping you build effective queries to find resources and configurations across your Terraform codebase.

-This means that you can benefit from auto-completion, parameter info, quick info, and member lists when working with both Terraform and Terraform Stacks files.
-Whether you're defining stacks, resources, or variables, the extension will provide context-specific completions to help you write your code more efficiently.
+This means that you can benefit from auto-completion, parameter info, quick info, and member lists when working with Terraform, Terraform Stacks, and Terraform Search files.
+Whether you're defining stacks, resources, variables, or search queries, the extension will provide context-specific completions to help you write your code more efficiently.

 > **Note:** If there are syntax errors present in the document upon opening, intellisense may not provide all completions.
 Please fix the errors and reload the document and intellisense will return.
 See [hcl-lang#57](https://github.com/hashicorp/hcl-lang/issues/57) for more information.